Inside Aqib Talib’s ‘raw’ but ‘real’ NFL announcing debut

 As the game drew closer, Talib’s phone kept ringing with calls from network executives and producers.
 There were teleconferences and conference calls about logistics and graphics and schedules.
 It was a lot.

 Mostly, Talib wanted to keep watching the film.
-As a player he used to race home after games to watch a replay of the games to see what the broadcasters had gotten right.
+As a player, he used to race home after games to watch a replay of the games to see what the broadcasters had gotten right.
 Did they “show him love” or did they tear him apart?
 Often, he was shocked to realize the analysts had everything wrong and were blaming the wrong players.
 No way, he decided, would a Detroit or Washington player go home and hear Aqib Talib get something wrong.

 “I’m not going to be on there saying some stuff that’s not true,” he said.